Posted Tue Nov 20, 2018 at 11:00 PM PST by Steven Cohen

 Roku Ultra ($99) - As the company's current flagship media player, the Roku Ultra offers support for 4K Ultra HD streaming and HDR10 (but not Dolby Vision or HDR10+) with access to access to 500,000+ movies and TV episodes.
 A Dolby Digital Plus decoder with support for Dolby Atmos bitstreaming, dual-band wireless and Ethernet connectivity, USB input, enhanced point anywhere remote with voice search and gaming buttons, premium JBL headphones for private listening, and gaming buttons are integrated as well.

-Fire TV Cube ($120) - Mixing traditional media player and Amazon Echo features, the Fire TV Cube includes far-field voice recognition with eight microphones to provide advanced Alexa voice control.
-Likewise, the device supports 4K streaming at up to 60fps with HDR10 (but not Dolby Vision or HDR10+) and Dolby Atmos audio support.
+Fire TV Cube ($120) - Mixing traditional media player and Amazon Echo features, the second generation Fire TV Cube includes far-field voice recognition with eight microphones to provide advanced Alexa voice control.
+Likewise, the device uses a hexa-core processor with support for 4K Dolby Vision, HDR10, and HDR10+ playback at up to 60 frames per second, along with Dolby Atmos audio support.
 And outside of traditional playback and voice control, the Fire TV Cube also includes a built-in speaker allowing users to check the weather, listen to the news, control compatible smart home devices, and more.
 Likewise, the device uses multi-directional infrared technology, cloud based protocols, and HDMI CEC in combination with Alexa to enable voice commands for compatible TV, sound bar, A/V receiver, and cable/satellite boxes.
 Finally, Amazon's latest Alexa remote is included as well.

 So, there you have it.
 Those are current top choices for streaming media players in every budget category.
 What do you think about our selection?
 Do you have any other sound bar suggestions for each price tier?
 Let us know in the forums!